ome/ngff/rfc/3/index.md

 ## Backwards Compatibility

-Since this proposal only removes restrictions, these changes are backwards compatible at the file level: v0.4 files would transparently be v0.5 files if this proposal is approved.
+Since this proposal only removes restrictions, these changes are backwards compatible at the file level and appropriate for a non-breaking release.

-Any readers or writers that proactively checked the dimension restrictions (number of dimensions, dimension names, dimension types) would need to remove those checks.
-However, this should be a small amount of work in most cases.
+Any readers or writers that proactively checked the dimension restrictions (number of dimensions, dimension names, dimension types) MAY remove those checks or update the exception raised to specify that the dimensions are not supported.

+This should be a small amount of work in most cases.

 ## Forward Compatibility